Antimicrobial surface: Superhydrophobic surfaces

 A superhydrophobic surface is a low energy, generally rough surface on which water has a contact angle of >150°.
-Nonpolar materials such as hydrocarbons traditionally have relatively low surface energies, however this property alone is not sufficient to achieve superhydrophobicity.
-Superhydrophobic surfaces can be created in a number of ways, however most of the synthesis strategies are inspired by natural designs.
-The Cassie-Baxter model provides an explanation for superhydropbicity—air trapped in microgrooves of a rough surface create a “composite” surface consisting of air and the tops of microprotrusions.
+Nonpolar materials such as hydrocarbons traditionally have relatively low surface energies, however, this property alone is insufficient to achieve superhydrophobicity.
+Superhydrophobic surfaces can be created in many ways, however, most of the synthesis strategies are inspired by natural designs.
+The Cassie-Baxter model provides an explanation for superhydropbicity—air trapped in microgrooves of a rough surface creates a "composite" surface consisting of air and the tops of microprotrusions.
 This structure is maintained as the scale of the features decreases, thus many approaches to the synthesis of superhydrophobic surfaces have focused on the fractal contribution.
 Wax solidification, lithography, vapor deposition, template methods, polymer reconfirmation, sublimation, plasma, electrospinning, sol-gel processing, electrochemical methods, hydrothermal synthesis, layer-by-layer deposition, and one-pot reactions are approaches to the creation of superhydrophobic surfaces that have been suggested.

 Making a surface superhydrophobic represents an efficient means of imparting antimicrobial activity.
 A passive antibacterial effect results from the poor ability of microbes to adhere to the surface.
-The area of superhydropboic textiles takes advantage of this and could have potential applications as antimicrobial coatings.
+The area of superhydrophobic textiles takes advantage of this and could have potential applications as antimicrobial coatings.

 Fluorocarbons

 Fluorocarbons and especially perfluorocarbons are excellent substrate materials for the creation of superhydrophobic surfaces due to their extremely low surface energy.
-These types of materials are synthesized via the replacement of hydrogen atoms with fluorine atoms of a hydrocarbon.
+These materials are synthesized by replacing hydrogen atoms with fluorine atoms of a hydrocarbon.

 Nanomaterials

-Nanoparticles are used for a variety of different antimicrobial applications due to their extraordinary behavior.
-There are more studies being carried out on the ability for nanomaterials to be utilized for antimicrobial coatings due to their highly reactive nature.
+Nanoparticles are used for several antimicrobial applications due to their extraordinary behavior.
+More studies are being carried out on the ability of nanomaterials to be utilized for antimicrobial coatings due to their highly reactive nature.

 There are quite a few physical characteristics that promote anti-microbial activity.
-However, most metal ions have the ability to create oxygen radicals, thus forming molecular oxygen which is highly toxic to bacteria.
+However, most metal ions can create oxygen radicals, thus forming molecular oxygen which is highly toxic to bacteria.

 Coatings

 Self-cleaning coatings

-Photocatalytic coatings are those that include components (additives) that catalyze reactions, generally through a free radical mechanism, when excited by light.
-The photocatalytic activity (PCA) of a material provides a measure of its reactive potential, based on the ability of the material to create an electron hole pair when exposed to ultra-violet light.
-Free radicals formed can oxidize and therefore breakdown organic materials, such as latex binders found in waterborne coatings.
-Antimicrobial coatings systems take advantage of this by including photocatalytically active compounds in their formulations (i.e. titanium dioxide) that cause the coating to “flake” off over time.
-These flakes carry the microbes along with them, leaving a “clean” coating behind.
+Photocatalytic coatings include components (additives) that catalyze reactions, generally through a free radical mechanism, when excited by light.
+The photocatalytic activity (PCA) of a material provides a measure of its reactive potential, based on the ability of the material to create an electron hole pair when exposed to ultraviolet light.
+Free radicals formed can oxidize and break down organic materials, such as latex binders found in waterborne coatings.
+Antimicrobial coatings systems take advantage of this by including photocatalytically active compounds in their formulations (i.e. titanium dioxide) that cause the coating to "flake" off over time.
+These flakes carry the microbes along with them, leaving a "clean" coating behind.
 Systems like this are often described to be self-cleaning.